fgdfgfthgr-fox/Volume_Seg_Tool/README.md

   - Isotropic & anisotropic images
   - Adaptive network type, size and depth
   - Support AMD GPU (only under Linux)
+  - Support large dataset - even larger than your system memory
 - Easy to use
   - One click installation script
   - Graphical User Interface